JRamone/RubyOnRails/README.md

-Repository for Helsinki University Rube on Rails course.
-It's gonna be an awesome beer rating app.
-(Hopefully).
+Repository for Helsinki Uni Ruby on Rails Mooc.